Curbside Collection

 How to Sign-Up for Curbside Collection

-RDOS Rural Curbside is provided in most of the following Rural Areas: A, B, C, D, E, F, G, and I.
+RDOS Rural Curbside is provided in most of Rural Areas A, B, C, D, E, F, G, and I.

-Please email the RDOS with your address and contact information: solidwaste@rdos.bc.ca (Attention Curbside)
+• Please email RDOS Solid Waste with your address and contact information.

-Please note: Curbside program information for RDOS Rural and Village of Keremeos is the same
+Curbside program information for RDOS Rural and Village of Keremeos is the same.

 Missed Collection

-Waste Connections of Canada is contracted to carry out the RDOS Curbside Recycling and Garbage program, which services the majority of rural residences in Electoral Areas “A”, “B”, “C”, “D”, “E”, “F”, “G”, and “I”, as well as the Village of Keremeos.
-The service consists of weekly curbside garbage collection, biweekly recycling collection, seasonal yard waste pickup, and annual pickup of up to two large items per household.
+Waste Connections of Canada is contracted to carry out the RDOS Curbside Recycling and Garbage program, which services the majority of rural residences in Electoral Areas A, B, C, D, E, F, G, and I, as well as the Village of Keremeos.

 For missed curbside collection, please contact the curbside contractor, Waste Connections of Canada (provide your address and contact):

-Who is in charge of rural road maintenance, including snow removal and sanding – Roads in rural areas, is contracted to AIM Roads (since 2019) under the Province of BC’s Ministry of Transportation and Infrastructure Department to provide road maintenance, snow removal and sanding services for rural roads.
+Rural road maintenance, including snow removal and sanding – Roads in rural areas is contracted to AIM Roads (since 2019) under the Province of BC’s Ministry of Transportation and Infrastructure Department to provide road maintenance, snow removal and sanding services for rural roads.
 During snowfall events highways and emergency routes are prioritized for clearing, followed next by bus routes, and lastly by arterial routes and secondary roads.
 If collection trucks cannot safely reach certain areas that have not been plowed or sanded, Curbside Collection may be postponed.
 Please note that some roads are maintained privately, and not by AIM Roads.

 Curbside collection times can vary and be any time from 7:00 am to 5:00 pm.
 Reasonable efforts are made to maintain a consistent weekly collection time.